ioctl_userfaultfd — create a file descriptor for handling page faults in user space

 addresses and the number of bytes to copy are specified by

-the src
+the src,

-, and
+dst, and

-fields of the
+len fields of the

 uffdio_copy

-structure pointed to by argp
+structure pointed to by argp:

-The following value may be bitwise ORed in mode
+The following value may be bitwise ORed in mode to change the behavior

 of the UFFDIO_COPY